Who I am

 At 22, my father was diagnosed with laryngeal cancer, and I got to know what a long, difficult illness was like, close up.

-He died when I was 27, following a three-day morphine-induced coma in a local hospital, and I sat my first vigil, experienced how a dying person can choose when to die (my father waited for his best friend, who, due to snow, had to take a bus from Chicago, and died two hours after he arrived), and experienced the moment of death.
+He died when I was 27, following a three-day morphine-induced coma in a local hospital, and I experienced the kindness of healing professionals who were, for once, finished trying to heal him, and instead helped us have a hospice-like experience in a critical-care setting.
+I also sat my first vigil, experienced how a dying person can choose when to die (my father waited for his best friend, who, due to snow, had to take a bus from Chicago, and died two hours after he arrived), and experienced the beautiful moment of death.
 The sacredness of that moment was profound to me, and I was beyond grateful to have been there.

 With his death also came profound grief.
 It was compounded by his dying on Christmas Eve, and my mother telling me that I’d killed him.
 So, I know both the pain of loss, the pain of having a holiday forever changed, and the pain that leads others to say the most horrible things.